-With cloud, anyone across the organization can access Big Data for BI from anywhere and on any device.
+With the cloud, anyone across the organization can access Big Data for BI from anywhere and on any device.
 Highly-accessible data not only improves decision-making but also increases adoption amongst the business users at all levels.

-Organization that have already invested heavily in their Big Data infrastructure find it difficult to justify the move to the cloud.
+An organization that has already invested heavily in their Big Data infrastructure find it difficult to justify the move to the cloud.
 The management team may not be forthcoming with additional investments and need to be made aware of the benefits of the initiative.
 The data teams, who may not be comfortable passing control to third-parties, must be provided with enough reasons to see value in the transition.

 Data security and governance are key factors that deter organizations from moving to the cloud.
 If your data is critical or sensitive, you need to address security carefully before planning the transition.
-Though most cloud environments offer secure models, implementing them the right way becomes important to secure your data.
+Though most cloud environments offer secure models, implementing them the right way becomes vital to secure your data.

 Despite the challenges, moving to the cloud is a trend that cannot be ignored for long.
 As more and more data gets accumulated, organizations need to focus more on Big Data analytics and making it work for their business.

 Big Data Analytics in the cloud

 Since the cloud stores data in a distributed manner, analytics is not always easy unless your BI tool supports and works well in the cloud environment.
 Even if your existing BI tools are not able to deliver on performance, you do not need to bring in new tools for cloud analytics.
 You can modernize your BI on Big Data platform by building an enterprise BI consumption layer and enable your existing BI tools to work seamlessly with Big Data irrespective of whether it is on the cloud or within the premise.
 This will ensure that the end users do not get affected by the move and adoption does not suffer.

 If you want to learn more about how Kyvos’ disruptive BI on Big Data platform can help you build an Enterprise BI Consumption layer, request a demo now.